-Topic webs show how learning across subjects is linked thematically over a defined period of time (generally two to three weeks).
-Semi-formal plans show objectives, pupil learning intentions and teaching content during this period.
+Topic webs show how learning across subjects is linked thematically over a defined period of time (generally two to three weeks) and ensures broad non-repetitive themes.
+Teachers use them alongside our sequencing documents in each learning area to understand the next steps required when building key skills and knowledge over time.

 Sessional plans (which may be referred to as short term plans) set out the intended learning outcomes for each individual lesson, with an indication of how teaching content, pedagogical approaches and reasonable adjustments are made to differentiate learning during the principal teaching activities.